Federal employees told to justify jobs in email or Musk says they face dismissal

 Trump tells Musk to be ‘more aggressive’

-Shortly after Musk’s post, Trump called the X owner a “patriot” and said he was “doing a great job” during remarks at the Conservative Political Action Conference.

 Trump has tapped Musk to reshape the federal government with his Department of Government Efficiency.
-But whether Musk’s latest move is legal is unclear.
+But whether this latest move is legal is unclear.

+Reached for comment, an OPM spokesperson said in a statement that the move was aimed at a “commitment to an efficient and accountable federal workforce.”
+Agencies, the spokesperson said, “will determine any next steps.”

+Shortly after Musk’s post Saturday, Trump called the X owner a “patriot” and said he was “doing a great job” during remarks at the Conservative Political Action Conference.

-Musk’s comments follow a post from Trump on Saturday morning suggesting he’d like to see the tech billionaire get more aggressive.
+Musk’s comments Saturday followed an earlier post from Trump suggesting he’d like to see the tech billionaire get more aggressive.

 “ELON IS DOING A GREAT JOB, BUT I WOULD LIKE TO SEE HIM GET MORE AGGRESSIVE.
 REMEMBER, WE HAVE A COUNTRY TO SAVE, BUT ULTIMATELY, TO MAKE GREATER THAN EVER BEFORE.
 MAGA!”
 Trump’s post read.
 Musk replied, “Will do, Mr. President!” in his own post.